radiodee1/awesome-tag/test_python_atag/readme.md

 Tensorflow is used to implement the neural networks on the author's computer using the gpu on that computer.
 Because Tensorflow is used there was a conflict in importing in python the TF library and the Gtk library at the same time.
 To get around this a separate program was created for the TF functions that is called by the gui using the 'subprocess' functionality.

+When the experment was tried for the first time Java was used.
+This worked poorly and good results were never fully realized.
+The java code is included in the github repository for completeness.
+Also included in the repository is some python code that uses tensorflow to work on the MNIST dataset, just as is suggested by the Tensorflow 'getting started' page.